What is in-play betting?

 In-play trading strategy

 Betting in-play on a betting exchange allows you to trade your position.
-The principal of trading in-play sports betting markets is identical to trading on the stock exchange.
+The principle of trading in-play sports betting markets is identical to trading on the stock exchange.

 Instead of buying and selling shares, you back and lay the outcomes of an event allowing you to: